jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (7) In this section, account receivable, inventory, new value, purchase money security interest, proceeds, and security interest have the same meanings as in the Personal Property Securities Act 1999.

 ### 135 Proof of transactions
-(1) The presentation to any Registrar of Deeds, or District Land Registrar, or any other person charged with the keeping of any books or registers, of any instrument transferring or otherwise disposing of any property or assets of a registered bank or any shares in, or property or assets of, any company incorporated pursuant to section 132(2)﻿(a)—shall, in the absence of evidence to the contrary, be sufficient proof that the transfer or other disposition is made under the authority of that section.
+(1) The presentation to any Registrar of Deeds, or the Registrar-General of Land, or any other person charged with the keeping of any books or registers, of any instrument transferring or otherwise disposing of any property or assets of a registered bank or any shares in, or property or assets of, any company incorporated pursuant to section 132(2)﻿(a)—shall, in the absence of evidence to the contrary, be sufficient proof that the transfer or other disposition is made under the authority of that section.
   (a) executed or purporting to be executed by or on behalf of the registered bank or company; and (b) containing a recital that the transfer or other disposition of the property or assets of the registered bank, or the shares in, or property or assets of, the company, is made pursuant to section 132—
-(2) The presentation to any Registrar of Deeds, or District Land Registrar, or any other person charged with the keeping of any books or registers of a certificate signed by the statutory manager that the amount secured by a charge over any property or assets of a registered bank or any company formed and registered pursuant to section 132(2)﻿(a) has been paid shall, in the absence of evidence to the contrary, be sufficient proof that the amount secured by the charge has been repaid.
+(2) The presentation to any Registrar of Deeds, or the Registrar-General of Land, or any other person charged with the keeping of any books or registers of a certificate signed by the statutory manager that the amount secured by a charge over any property or assets of a registered bank or any company formed and registered pursuant to section 132(2)﻿(a) has been paid shall, in the absence of evidence to the contrary, be sufficient proof that the amount secured by the charge has been repaid.

 ### 136 Liquidation of registered banks
 (1) Subject to this Part, a statutory manager of a registered bank may, with the prior approval of the Bank,—